 Feel free to add any you might know of that I’ve missed, or fill any info in that I get wrong.

 Please note: The information listed here is my opinion, based on either what I’ve read/heard, or having done the course myself.
 As this is my opinion only, information may be missing or incorrect so of course do your own research before joining a class and form your own opinions.
 I do not guarantee that the information below is correct and is based on my opinion of that course/trainer.
+Courses are listed in no particular order.

 Silvia Trkman/LoLaBuland handling – Euro-style courses, I’ve heard the feedback is good but the rationale behind using certain moves isn’t necessarily given.
+She also had a few other classes that focus on other things (tricks, running contacts, etc)

 Orenius/Emanuellson – More Euro-style courses with lots of twisty-stuff.
 Also got good reviews from a friend with different ways to handle sections and the reasons why.
+I don’t think they actually run courses through here any more but have more like a ‘private class’ option.

 Shape Up Dogs/Justine Davenport/Jessica Patterson – I worked through their Foundations course, which was pretty good but not very ‘foundation-y’, eg. you wouldn’t want to do it if you were a beginner.
 A focus on ‘trained cues’ rather than ‘natural cues’ in handling, from what I got out of their seminar.
 Looks like they do some challenging courses to work through.